Financial Planner Client Intake Form

 Retirement Goals

-By understanding the client’s desired retirement age and lifestyle expectations, the planner can develop a suitable retirement savings and investment strategy.
-They’ll also be able to evaluate whether they’re already making progress toward their goals.
+By understanding the client’s desired retirement age and lifestyle expectations, the planner can develop a suitable savings and investment strategy.

 Children & Dependents

-Clients will be asked to provide details about their children and dependents.
+The planner will want a list of any children and other dependents.
 Family information plays an important role in financial planning, as clients may wish to set money aside for college tuition and other educational expenses.